Skip to main content

 How much does a renovation typically cost in Shore Acres?

 Kitchen and bathroom work runs consistent with Pinellas County ranges, plus common adds for electrical and plumbing upgrades in 1970s stock.
-The big variable is the 49% threshold.
+The big variable is the FEMA 50% threshold.
 If your scope stays under it, costs are comparable to any St. Pete project.
 If it triggers full flood compliance — or if elevated new construction is the right path — the numbers change substantially.
 We’ll give you a straight answer on that in the first call.

 Revolution Contractors finished kitchen project in flood zone home